Skip to content

 When it comes to health issues ‘down there’, there’s a tendency for men to ignore symptoms or concerns.
 But a condition as serious as testicular cancer can’t be detected or treated if men or their partners stay silent.

-Testicular cancer is the second most common cancer in young men (aged 18 to 39) and it’s estimated that 980 new cases were diagnosed in Australia in 2021 alone.
+Testicular cancer is the second most common cancer in young men (aged 18 to 39).
+It’s estimated that in 2023 alone, 1,000 new cases were diagnosed in Australia, with the average age at diagnosis being 36 years old.

 That’s why it’s important for all men to know about testicular cancer and how to protect their health.